-At the fall 2022 PA-NOSS Annual Conference, PA-NOSS will honor the memory and legacy of Pauline Chow through a scholarship award.
+At the Spring 2023 PA-NOSS Annual Conference, PA-NOSS will honor the memory and legacy of Pauline Chow through a scholarship award.
 The $500 award(s) acknowledge the academic achievement of a student who has successfully completed developmental math.

 Scholarship Recipient(s) will also receive a $50 gift card, and complimentary breakfast and lunch on the day of the award.
 One night of lodging shall be awarded, excluding meals, to an awardee living > 90 miles from the conference site.